andrewdavey/NotFoundMvc/readme.md

 Use NuGet to install NotFound MVC: https://www.nuget.org/packages/NotFoundMvc

 Take a look at the sample application for basic usage.
-Essentially you just have to reference the NotFoundMvc assembly and add a NotFound view to your app.
+Essentially you just have to add the NotFoundMvc package and optionally alter the NotFound.cshtml view to your app.

+Starting with v1.4, you can plug in an action to be executed on a 404.

+    NotFoundConfig.OnNotFound = (req, uri) =>
+    {
+        // The current URI, which can be the same as
+        // the original requested URI http://localhost:43825/bin
+        // or triggered from the IIS via the system.webServer/httpErrors
+        // and look like this http://localhost:43825/notfound?404;http://localhost:43825/bin
+        System.Diagnostics.Trace.WriteLine(req.Url.ToString());

+        // This is the original requested URI http://localhost:43825/bin System.Diagnostics.Trace.WriteLine(uri);

+        Log.Warn(CultureInfo.InvariantCulture, "404 {0}", uri);
+    };

 NotFoundMvc automatically installs itself during web application start-up.
 It handles all the different ways a 404 HttpException is usually thrown by ASP.NET MVC.
 This includes a missing controller, action and route.